top of page

 I am a postdoctoral scholar at the Regulation, Evaluation, and Governance Lab (RegLab) at Stanford University.

-I study political management of the bureaucracy.
-My dissertation explores political appointees’ dual roles as agents of the president and managers of the bureaucracy.
+My dissertation explores strategic limits of the administrative presidency stemming from political appointees’ dual roles as agents of the president and managers of the bureaucracy.
 This view of appointee-careerist relations complicates standard notions of presidential control and bureaucratic power, by recognizing that appointees are reliant on presidential support to maintain their position within an administration.
-I argue that appointees may undermine presidential control of the bureaucracy to cultivate a good reputation with the president—either by failing to involve expert careerists in policymaking or by adopting policies that reflect careerist views.

 Prior to joining RegLab, I completed a Ph.D. in Social Science at California Institute of Technology, and received a B.A. in Economics and M.A. in Political Science from UC Berkeley and an M.P.P. from the Harris School of Public Policy Studies at University of Chicago.